Terence Tao: Career

 Tao has also resolved or made progress on a number of conjectures.
-In 2012, Green and Tao announced proofs of the conjectured "orchard-planting problem," which asks for the maximum number of lines through exactly 3 points in a set of n points in the plane, not all on a line.
+In 2012, Green and Tao announced proofs of the conjectured "orchard-planting problem," which asks for the maximum number of lines through exactly three points in a set of n points in the plane, not all on a line.
 In 2018, with Brad Rodgers, Tao showed that the de Bruijn–Newman constant, the nonpositivity of which is equivalent to the Riemann hypothesis, is nonnegative.
 In 2020, Tao proved Sendov's conjecture, concerning the locations of the roots and critical points of a complex polynomial, in the special case of polynomials with sufficiently high degree.
+In 2024 and 2025, Tao solved problems 121, 442, 135, 685, 69, and 1102 from the Erdős problems website.